hughbromund/FINEX/README.md

 5) Navigate to `localhost:3000`

 ## Structure
 FINEX is currently hosted on Google App Engine and built in NodeJS with a MongoDB database and Amazon S3 storage bucket.
 We are structured as a thin-client application, with most tasks being completed on the backend and sent to the frontend via http request.
-We use the AlphaVantage API for our stock prices, which currently supports X requests per minute.
+We use the AlphaVantage API for our stock prices, which currently supports 75 requests per minute with an unlimited daily limit.
 The backend is structured as follows:
 - database/models: mongoose schemas for all collections in the database, including user, budget, and transaction
 - Service: functions that call the database and return or update requested information
 - Controller: receives JSON objects from Services and returns them via http request to the frontend
 - Router: includes all http endpoints

 The frontend is structured as follows:
 - src/components: all website pages
 - src/assets: all constant images used on the site